tkhquang/userChrome.js/Vertical Add-on Bar/README.md

 ### Is this really a vertical toolbar?

 Well, I wish it was.
-This is just a userChrome.js hack, to create a toolbar at bottom of navigator toolbox then rotate it -90deg then rotate its items to the right angle we need, so it would look like a vertical toolbar.
+This is just a userChrome.js hack, to create a toolbar at bottom of navigator toolbox, rotate it -90deg then rotate its items to the right angle we need, so it would look like a vertical toolbar.

 ### Some other information, for your own customizing

-        /*---Something----*//*
+        /*---Comment----*//*

         Rules will be ignored

-        /*---Something----*/
+        /*---Comment----*/

 And

-        /*---Something----*/
+        /*---Comment----*/

         Rules will be applied

-        /*---Something----*/
+        /*---Comment----*/

 That said. you will stll have to be careful about the opening tags, and closing tags `{  }`, otherwise your custom style would be messed up.